mines-erds/course-overviews/558_CourseOutline.md

 ### 1. Synthesize and analyze earth-resource data from multiple sources using python and geoscience domain knowledge, and effectively communicate your results
 **Summative assessment:**
-- Week 7 documentation of solo project showing data compilation, analysis, and geoscientific importance
+- Week 8 documentation and presentation of solo project showing data compilation, analysis, and geoscientific importance

 **Formative assessment:**
 - Week 1 reflection on 557 project (i.e., What went well, what would you change?
 What could be better given more skills?)
-- Week 4 discussion about interpreting clusters (how many, what do they mean, etc.)
+- Week 1 concept map for final solo project
-- Week 6 concept map for solo project
+- Week 5 synchronous discussion of jamboard

 ### 2. Create a python package for earth-resource data analysis
 **Summative assessments:**